 Epicodus is a school, but the time we spend here and the ways we invest as students is profoundly different than most traditional learning institutions.
-There are lots of reasons why, but among the most important is, Epicodus is structured to emulate the various environments you'll be expected to navigate in the tech industry upon leaving class.
-Everything from meetups, to standups, to team roles, and much more.
+Epicodus is structured to emulate the various environments you'll be expected to navigate in the tech industry upon leaving class.

 The students who succeed moving from Epicodus into the industry are those who understand you are the project.
 You, not your code, or your knowledge, or your skill sets are what you're investing in, improving, and presenting to future employers and colleagues.
 Sure, your technical skills are an important part of your investment, but succeeding after Epicodus also requires developing non-technical skills including: